87tana/NLP_SentimentAnalysis/README.md

 ## What is Sentiment Analysis?

-Sentiment analysis involves determining the **emotional tone conveyed in a piece of text**.
-A sentiment classification model takes a text input and outputs the probability of the expressed sentiment being positive, negative, or neutral.
-The application of sentiment analysis extends to categorizing customer reviews on diverse online platforms.
+Sentiment analysis is the process of identifying the emotional tone conveyed in a text.
+A sentiment classification model takes a given text as input and produces probabilities for whether the sentiment expressed is positive, negative, or neutral.
+This analytical approach finds application in categorizing customer reviews across various online platforms.

 ## Objective